-The only other case where parameters matter substantially is the last chart, where we set $\gamma = d = \eta = 0$ as in the Gali (2008) textbook model and compare the results to the benchmark parameterization.
-In this case all the inflation comes upfront, both because there is no delay in price adjustment and because there is no price indexation.
-Inflation starts at 23% (APR) in the first quarter, but the ultimate increase in the price level is much less than in the benchmark, only 66%.
-However, this case is of little practical relevance.
-The default avoidance condition is met to a large extent by a highly unrealistic steep drop in the real interest rate, from 4% (APR) to -19% in the first quarter, while output rises immediately by 25% in just the first quarter.
-Even for small monetary shocks it is well known that these parameters lead to a very unrealistic dynamic response of output and inflation to monetary shocks.
+In the last chart we show $\gamma = d = \eta = 0$ as in the Gali (2008) textbook model and compare the results to the benchmark parameterization.
+This case combines the features of the d = 0 and $\gamma = 0$ cases discussed above.
+All the inflation comes upfront, both because there is no delay in price adjustment and because, with no price indexation, there is no rationale for inflation smoothing.
+Inflation starts at 23% (APR) in the first quarter, and the ultimate increase in the price level is very similar to the $\gamma = 0$ case seen above, only 66%.
+However, this case appears to be of little practical relevance.
+The default avoidance condition is met to a large extent by an unrealistic steep drop in the real interest rate, from 4% (APR) to -19% in the first quarter, while output growth is 25% (APR) in the first quarter.17 Even for small monetary shocks it is well known that these parameters lead to an unrealistic dynamic response of output and inflation to monetary shocks.